 Interlibrary Loan of Items NOT Owned by NMU

 Periodical articles will be interlibrary loaned as needed.
 Olson Library will seek the most time and cost efficient method for securing periodical articles.
-Article copies will be sent directly to students and do not need to be returned.
+Digital copies will provided to students through an email link, and do not need to be returned.
 All interlibrary loan (ILL) subsidies provided to NMU students apply.
-Students may request an interlibrary loan by Internet from the interlibrary loan form or through .
+Students may request an interlibrary loan by Internet through the Library's @NMU / logo icons in databases, or through the interlibrary loan form.

-Students who need instruction on how to search particular databases, how to prepare bibliographic citations for papers and projects, how to evaluate sources or other reference questions should email requests and queries or call the Olson Library Public Services desk at (906) 227-2260.
+Students who need instruction on how to search particular databases, how to prepare bibliographic citations for papers and projects, how to evaluate sources or other reference questions should reach out to their library liaison, or use various means (Live Chat, phone, email) through our Ask Us page.
 Lengthy reference questions may be referred to library faculty as appropriate.

 Faculty who wish to place reading materials on reserve should consult Course Reserves, and strongly consider e-Reserve.